learn-ballerina/learn-ballerina.github.io/src/best_practices/dependency_management.md

 # Dependency management

-- If you are a Ballerina library package developer, always use the local repository to test the package before pushing it to Central.
+- If you are a Ballerina library package developer, always use the local repository to test the package before pushing it to [Central](https://central.ballerina.io/).
 Refer [Use dependencies from the local repository](https://ballerina.io/learn/manage-dependencies/#use-dependencies-from-the-local-repository).
 Once the package is published to Central, it cannot be deleted.

 - By default, the compiler always looks up the latest compatible versions of the dependencies in the repositories when building a package.
-The latest patch version of the locked dependencies will be automatically resolved.
+The latest patch version of the locked dependencies in `Dependencies.toml` will be automatically resolved.

     E.g. ballerina/io `1.0.0` is locked, `1.1.0` and `1.0.1` has been released.
     The compiler will pick `1.0.1` in the next build and will update the `Dependencies.toml`.